matthewtole/matthewtole.com/source/blog/2017-02-25-31-things-update-1.html.markdown

 ### Have completed personal website

+I don't know if a website is every truly *completed*, I have finally gotten this site to a point where I am happy with it.

 ### Visit dentist

 I am ashamed to admit, it had been over a decade since I last visited a dentist, but Kat finally convinced me to go see hers.
 I had to get a fair amount of work done, but I am absolutely glad I finally crossed this item off my todo list.

+### Release a personal side project

+I built a web version of the party board game Codenames to use at a party.
+The code is available on Github and you can play online at [INSERT ADDRESS].
+I really enjoyed working on this app, and it was my first real project using Vue.js which I have really fallen in love with!

 ### Private Goals